dvberkel/eindhoven.2015/README.md

 The lectures are accompanied by the following demonstrations:

 1. [2015.02.23][] Introduction to AngularJS and Java EE development.
+We presented all the intended demonstrations.

 [2015.02.23]: https://github.com/dvberkel/eindhoven.2015.02.23